 A native of Eugene, Ore., Mary started working for her hometown paper, the Register-Guard as a teenager and reading comic books about journalists.
 Mary is an honors graduate of New York University and spent over a year abroad in Spain, Russia and China but now calls New York City home.

 Her work has been featured in The Best American Sportswriting and garnered awards from the New York Society of Professional Journalists, the Freedom Forum and the Society of American Business Editors and Writers.
-She was part of the Journal’s team that won Gerald Loeb and New York Press Club Awards in 2011 for covering the “Flash Crash” of 2010 and made the Forbes magazine's first-ever 30 Under 30 list for media.
+She was part of NBC's Emmy-nominated Olympic production team and the Journal’s squad that won Gerald Loeb and New York Press Club Awards in 2011 for covering the “Flash Crash” of 2010.
+She made the Forbes magazine's first-ever 30 Under 30 list for media.

 Her grandmother claims to be her biggest fan.